alseekford/hello_410/index.md

 - Played volleyball all four years at William & Mary

 - I have two dogs, one of which my brother named after his favorite food, Taco🌮!
-Here she is:
+Here she is dressed up for Christmas:

 ```
 ![0EE2E887-BEE4-4159-BF24-9A5BF37B3D40](https://user-images.githubusercontent.com/71660299/152415509-01cd4413-3651-4cf6-ab1f-0baad007b5a2.JPG)